-One of the best ways to build up a fan base for your band is to get out there and play live as often as you can.
-But often bands find themselves between a rock and hard place: to get a gig, you need an audience, but to get an audience, you need a gig.
+One of the best ways to build a fan base for your band is to play live as often as you can.
+Sometimes, though, bands find themselves between a rock and hard place: To get a gig, you need an audience, but to get an audience, you need a gig.

 1. Think Locally